 Johnson warns public to expect new curbs to control spread of Omicron

-The PM said ministers were monitoring the data ‘hour by hour’ but indicated new measures are not expected before Xmas
+The PM said ministers were monitoring the data ‘hour by hour’ but indicated new measures were unlikely before Christmas.

 Boris Johnson has warned the public to expect new controls to curb the spread of the Omicron variant amid fears the NHS could be overwhelmed.